webiny/website/src/blogPosts/create-custom-eslint-rules-in-2-minutes-e3d41cb6a9a0.md

 ---
 slug: "blog/create-custom-eslint-rules-in-2-minutes-e3d41cb6a9a0"
 title: "Create custom ESLint rules in 2 minutes"
-description: "pending"
+description: "ESLint is a great tool when it comes to code standardization.
+Maintained by the open source community, and with a rich plugin-based ecosystem."
-tags: pending
+tags: ["Javascript", "Eslint"]
 featureImage: "./assets/create-custom-eslint-rules-in-2-minutes-e3d41cb6a9a0/max-1776-1adPg-Z859DytSea5oLARGg.png"
-author: pending
+author: adrian
+date: 2018-06-21
 ---